Allerito/Password_Generator/README.md

 2- Check if you have python 3 on your pc (if you don't have it, go download it)

+3- After that open main.py and copy this command in terminal: ```pip install pyperclip```

-3- Let's generate all the passwords do you want!!
+4- Let's generate all the passwords you want!!

 -----
 **Made by Allerito**